gamernetwork/gastatsdash/docs/aggregating_data.rst

 Aggregating Data
 ===============

-Each service should have an aggregate_data.py.
+Each data service should have an aggregate_data.py.
 This includes a class which defines functions that create and return data tables in a set format.

 The main aim is for the report to be able to create an instance of the data class and call the data tables it needs.
 Example::